Reading time: 5 min.

 5. Your hair is damaged

-Just like regular hair, transplanted hair can become brittle and snap off if it’s not properly cared for.
+Just like regular hair, hair that has been transplanted can become brittle and snap off if it’s not properly cared for.
 Dyeing, bleaching, and heat styling your hair can result in breakage and hair thinning, which may look like hair loss.

 How to stop your hair transplant falling out after 1 year